â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Refunding Clarification fees

-• The Applicant withdraws the Clarification request within two business days from the date the request was submitted.
+• The Applicant withdraws the Clarification request within two Business Days from the date the request was submitted.

 • The Applicant is not registered for Corporate Tax and the Clarification request relates to a Corporate Tax matter other than registration.

-• The Applicant is subject to a tax audit at the time of submitting the Clarification request.
+• The Applicant is subject to a Tax Audit at the time of submitting the Clarification request.

 • The Clarification request relates to procedures that should be applied as a result of an FTA Decision.